shazChaudhry/docker-metricbeat/README.md

 * ELK v5.6.1 (Elasticsearch, Logstash and Kibana) is up and running
 * Elasticsearch port is open for metricbeat to send logs to
 * Latest version of Docker is installed
-* On each node where metricbeat is to be run, grant explicit access to the Metricbeat user with a filesystem ACL by running `setfacl -m u:1000:rw /var/run/docker.sock` command.
+* On each node where metricbeat is to be run, grant explicit access to the Metricbeat user with a filesystem ACL by running `sudo setfacl -m u:1000:rw /var/run/docker.sock` command.
 Otherwise, docker stats will not be shown.
+If the previous command does not work (AWS for docker CE, Alpine based EC2 instances) then try `sudo chmod 666 /var/run/docker.sock`.

 **System-Level Monitoring**<br>